Candlemas is a Christian holiday that takes place on February 2nd each year.

 Feel free to let us know how you celebrate Candlemas in your country in the comments below.

 This article was posted on Thursday, February 2nd, 2012 at 6:40 pm and is filed under Candlemas, Countries & Cultures, France, French, Holidays Around the World, Italy, Mama Lisa, St. Biagio Day.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply